 The answer is simple.
 The United States does not produce enough tech talent to fill growing needs each year.
 As such, employers require a secondary system in which they can produce and attain talent.
 We see a future where organizations will have two talent development pipelines: the university system and registered apprenticeship.
 The intent of the U.S. in the elevation of registered apprenticeship programs is to help organizations become more confident posting jobs with the requirement of either a college degree or completion of an apprenticeship.
 Europe and Asia have adopted apprenticeships in nearly every industry and continue to reap the benefits.
 In the U.S., Apprenti is part of a national apprenticeship ecosystem that is supported by the federal government.

 Does Apprenti only work with tech companies?
 All companies seem to be facing tech talent shortages.

 Apprenti works with employers who have tech hiring needs across a wide range of industries—not just tech companies.
-Among our network of hiring partners, Apprenti is serving companies in tech, healthcare, financial services, utilities, higher education, insurance, and more to fill in-demand tech jobs.
+Among our network of hiring partners, Apprenti serves companies in tech, healthcare, financial services, utilities, higher education, insurance, and more.

 Where is Apprenti available?

 Apprenti is available nationwide!
 We are an employer-driven model, so we meet your demand where you need us.
 Contact an Apprenti representative to find out how we can support your long-term hiring strategies and needs.